George Kittle Injury Analysis

 September 13, 2020 – MCL Sprain Gr-II – missed 2 games.
 This could have been (HOW WASN’T IT!?!?!?!) much worse- the dreaded ACL.
 Takes a big hit to the knee on a planted leg.

 He walked away with a Gr-II MCL sprain and only missed 2 weeks.
 Gr-II = some mild ligamentous tearing and mild laxity to the area.
 No surgery was needed.
 He lucked out here.

 Analysis: This is one of the more concerning injuries he’s had as grade II does cause some laxity.
 He only missed two games (beast) and will now be able to get in more rehab this offseason (and while resting from his next injury).
 (Again, this was AFTER A CATCH.)

 November 1st, 2020 – Cuboid Fracture – missed 7 weeks (6 games).
 Again, AFTER the catch.

-Analysis: As you know from my previous thread, I’d rather a broken bone over a ligamentous injury.
-Caused him to miss nearly half his season, but re-injury rate is pretty low here.
+Analysis: As you know from my previous thread, I’d rather have a broken bone over a ligamentous injury.
+Caused him to miss nearly half his season, but the re-injury rate is pretty low here.

-- Kittle is built different.
+Kittle is built differently.
 For better or worse, Kittle plays through injuries more often than not.

 I think he has the talent to be TE1, and don’t blame anyone for thinking he is the TE1 and valuing him as such.